Sion Build Guide by totalimmortal

 Ignite can secure a kill, especially when you're going for first blood.
 Reducing healing effects is a nice bonus too, as well as the extra AD and AP while it's on cooldown.

 Teleport Lets you get around the map pretty quick, and maximizes your farming time.
-Generally less useful than Ignite, since Boots of Mobility with the Avarice enchantment make you fast enough for most situations.
+Generally less useful than Ignite, since Mobility Boots with the Avarice enchantment make you fast enough for most situations.
 If you do take this spell, make sure your teammates set wards so you can gank easily when needed.

 Understandable Choices